felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

 I do not want these geniuses suffer or live in fear, let alone die.
 I do not want any civilian to live the consequences of yet another war.
 MiSTer is an international project that gathers people from everywhere; the maintainer of the MiSTer project (Sorgelig) is Russian himself.
-This is truly an international project.
 It is a shame that people have to give up on a passion that brings joy to the world because they have to literally flee death.

 Another way to phrase this is to realize that even though the MiSTer project is